gilligan/nearley-webpack-loader/README.md

 # nearley-webpack-loader

-This loader lets you load nearley parser grammar files into your application code
+This loader lets you load nearley parser grammar files into your application code.

 ## Usage